-Featured Artists in the Museum Gift Shop - Winter 2018
+Featured Artists in the Museum Gift Shop - Spring 2018

 We have a selection of temporary exhibitions currently on display within our gift shop, with all items available to purchase from the museum reception desk.
 The original works of artist Kay Smith can be seen in the "Calke Abbey Collection" that is on display alongside the printed works of Barry Phillips Smith, which depict local heritage features within the surrounding landscape; such as Moira Furnace, the Tramway Arch at Ticknall and of course Sharpe's Pottery Museum.

 A small carpentry exhibition is on display in our gift shop, which has been set-up by local woodworker "Clem" and which includes various handcrafted items such as themed trinket boxes and tealight holders.
 Again all items on display are available to purchase from the museum reception desk.

 In addition to the colourful glass creations of Angela Ashton, we have recently added the works of Steve Allen "The Driftwood Artisan" to our display.
 Again all pieces are available to purchase from the museum reception desk.